Let’s face it: college life can be hard.

 I’ve been phone farming since September of last year, and my operation began with a humble start: 2 cheap LG phones.

-During my first 2 months of phone farming, I spent time learning which phone farming apps paid the best, what data collection apps earned passive income, and how Canadian phone farming even worked.
+During my first 2 months of phone farming, I spent time learning which apps paid the most, what data collection apps earned passive income, and how Canadian phone farming even worked.

 I barely earned anything during this period, but it was a fun project to start and I enjoyed the process of meticulously tracking my earnings and comparing phone farming apps.